The Kormendy Relation in the First Billion Years: Evidence from $JWST$: Dataset

 The modelling was carried out using the 2D surface-brightness fitting tool \textsc{GALFIT} \citep{peng_etal2002, peng_etal2010} where conservative bounds were imposed on the parameter space to ensure numerical stability and avoid unphysical solutions.
-The lower limit on the effective radius R$_{\rm e}$ was set such that it does not fall below the PSF size ($\sim$3-pixel FWHM), while the upper limit was fixed at 10 pixels ($0.3''$), corresponding to $\sim 1.7~\mathrm{kpc}$ at $z\sim6$ and $\sim 1~\mathrm{kpc}$ at $z\sim13$.
-Additionally, a subset of 20 galaxies in the BS25 sample was found to host a central bulge component.
-For these two-component system, the Sersic index of the bulge was left free, reflecting the fact that such structures at high redshift are still in the process of assembly.
+The effects of the point-spread function (PSF) were taken into account during the structural modelling.
+The model PSFs were generated using \textsc{STPSF}/\textsc{WebbPSF} with an oversample factor of 1 and 2 for the short-wavelength (SW) and long-wavelength (LW) filters respectively, to match the pixel scale of the science images (0.03 arcsec/pixel).
+These PSFs were used to convolve the intrinsic models during the \textsc{GALFIT} modelling.
+During the modelling, the lower limit on the effective radius R$_{\rm e}$ was set such that it does not fall below the PSF size ($\sim$1.5-pixel HWHM), while the upper limit was fixed at 10 pixels ($0.3''$), corresponding to $\sim 1.7~\mathrm{kpc}$ at $z\sim6$ and $\sim 1~\mathrm{kpc}$ at $z\sim13$.
+We tested the effect of using these constraints and found no systematic bias in our measurements.
+We discuss this test in Appendix A of the paper.
+Additionally, a subset of 20 galaxies in the BS25 sample was successfully modelled with a combination of a Sersic and an Exponential disk -- indicating the presence of a central bulge component embedded within a disk component.
+For these two-component systems, the Sersic index of the bulge was left free, reflecting the fact that such structures at high redshift are still in the process of assembly.
 Further details on the modelling procedure can be found in BS25.
 We present the best-fit 2D \textsc{GALFIT} models and the 1D surface brightness profiles for a few galaxies in Figure \ref{fig:galaxy_examples}, shown in panels (a) and (b), respectively.
-Using the geometry from the \textsc{GALFIT} models, we extract the 1D observed and PSF-convolved model profiles from the output image block.
-We plot the intrinsic profile analytically; taking into account the ellipticity of the model.
+Based on the centre, position angle and ellipticity of the \textsc{GALFIT} models, we place concentric elliptical isophotes on the parent image and PSF-convolved model image using the \textsc{isophote} module of \textsc{photutils}.
+The mean intensity along each isophote is then extracted to construct the 1D observed and PSF-convolved model profiles.
+The intrinsic model profile is computed analytically using the best-fitting structural parameters; taking into account the ellipticity of the model.